Dental Implants Midlothian

 There’s no other option for tooth replacement like dental implants.
 Bridges and dentures are enough to fill in the empty space in your mouth and help you chew normally again, but implants can act as a new root structure to hold your false teeth in place.
 That way, your smile won’t just look complete again; it will also feel and function normally, giving you a significant boost in confidence.
-Get in touch with our team at Long Family Dental today to set up an appointment to get started on one of the most advanced solutions for tooth replacement, including dental implants in Midlothian, TX.
+Get in touch with our team at Long Family Dental today to set up an appointment to get started on one of the most advanced solutions for tooth replacement, including dental implants in Midlothian.

 A dental implant is a small metal post that is typically made of titanium.
 It’s placed underneath the gumline directly into the jawbone where the roots of a missing tooth once were.
 Since titanium is biocompatible, the dental implant naturally integrates with the bone tissue, essentially replacing the missing root structure!
 This provides a strong, firm foundation for the custom-made restoration that covers it.
 One or more dental implants can be placed anywhere in the mouth to support a crown, bridge, or denture, allowing them to replace any number of missing teeth!
 When you rebuild a missing tooth from the roots up, the result is a smile that looks, feels, and functions just like natural.